jstck/gcode-archiver/README.md

 - Keeps the most recent `--keep` files; the rest are listed for archiving.
 - By default, executes moves from `--gcode-dir` to `--archive-dir`.
 - With `--dry-run`, prints `mv -n` commands without making changes.
+- With `--verbose`, prints detailed keep/archive listings and move summary.

 ### Usage